SAP Negotiations • Vendor Management

 +

-SAP reps may surface indirect access or compliance issues outside formal audit: "Let's do a licence review to make sure you're compliant" — which conveniently finds a shortfall.
-Counter: do your own assessment first so you know the truth.
-If a shortfall exists, negotiate it as part of a broader deal rather than a standalone buy at list price under threat.
-Stay ahead of audits by self-auditing and addressing gaps on your own terms.
+SAP reps may surface indirect access or compliance issues outside formal audit: "Let's do a licence review to make sure you're compliant."
+This conveniently finds a shortfall that creates a buying event at list price.
+Counter: do your own assessment first with tools like our SAP assessment tools.
+If a shortfall exists, negotiate it as part of a broader deal rather than a standalone purchase under implicit threat.

 Tactic